 Before joining the faculty at Harvard, Witte was Professor of Architecture in the Rice School of Architecture, Rice University, Houston, Texas.
 Witte previously taught at Princeton University, Harvard University, the University of Kentucky, the Illinois Institute of Technology, and the University of Florida.

-Edited by Sarah M. Whiting, Rahul Mehrotra and Julie Cirelli
+Edited by Sarah M. Whiting and Rahul Mehrotra

 Remment Koolhaas, Malkit Shoshan, Bryan Lee, Mark Lee, Christopher C.M.
 Lee, Ron Witte, Farshid Moussavi, Jerold S. Kayden and Jennifer Newsom, Contributors